marciofrayze/rackstep-app-template/README.md

 This example app was developed and tested with Ruby 2.4.1.
 The only hard dependency is RackStep and Rack itself, but there are a few others recommended gem
 dependancies:
-- unicorn: fast rack-compatible server that can be used for production.
+- Puma: fast rack-compatible server that can be used for production.
 - simplecov: a simple way to generate statistics about you unit tests coverage.

 ## How to

-To run the app, just start a rack compatible server like rackup, shotgun or unicorn.
+To run the app, just start a rack compatible server like rackup, shotgun or puma.
 This app is ready to be deployed at Heroku.com.

 ## Author